h669839/Chat-System/README.md

 - Group Model: Represents group data including group name, admins, and associated channels.

 - Channel Model: Represents channel data including channel name, associated group, and users.

+## Client-Server Integration
+- Login Process: Users log in through the LoginComponent.
+Upon successful login, their role and data are stored locally, and they are routed to their respective dashboards.

+- Group/Channel Interaction: Users can view groups and channels from the client.
+When a user selects a group or channel, a request is sent to the server to fetch the corresponding data (via the HttpClient service).

+- Real-Time Chat: The ChatComponent uses Socket.IO to handle real-time messaging between users.
+When a message is sent, it is broadcast to other users in the same channel, and the chat history is updated accordingly.

 ## Author
 Created by Eivind W. Hustvedt (s5410063) for assignment 1 in 3813ICT Software Frameworks for Griffith University.